Mert7741/FPGA/XADC with PYNQ Z-2/Implementation.md

     <i> The Project Explorer view </i>
     </p>

-1. Open the memorytest.c file in the **lab1_system > lab1 > src**, and examine the contents.
-This file calls the functions to test the memory.
+1. Open the helloworld.c file in the **lab1_system > lab1 > src > **, and examine the contents.
+1. Delete the code inside the hello world file and copy the following code (main.c)

 1. Build the application project either by clicking the hammer button or by right-clicking on the application project and selecting Build Project as shown in following figure.
 As the project builds, you can see the output in the Console window.
     <p align="center">